giry-dev/mangrove-docs/docs/developers/terms/cleaning-bot.md

 hoverText: An off-chain bot that keeps the order books clean by sniping failing offers.
 ---

-A _cleaning bot_ is a %%keeper bot|keeper-bot%% that cleans failing offers on Mangrove's order books.
+A _cleaning bot_ is a [keeper bot](/docs/developers/terms/keeper-bot.md) that cleans failing offers on Mangrove's order books.
 This keeps the order books clean to the benefit of the entire ecosystem.
-Community members are compensated for running cleaning bots through %%bounties|bounty%%.
+Community members are compensated for running cleaning bots through [bounties](/docs/developers/terms/bounty.md).

 ## References